The Sun Archive

 Dr. Rudolf Steiner (1861-1925) was a genuine spiritual initiate, teacher, and thought leader of the 20th century who brought a valid path for mature spiritual perception, and attainment, to the public.
 As the highest spiritual initiate who taught publicly in the 20th century in the West, he left behind some 400 volumes of books, lectures, and commentaries.
 It has been my personal task to align the spirit of this book with his principles and observations which have greatly aided my path of inner discovery.
 His observations will be referred to throughout this work to provide something of a spiritual backdrop to these historical events that can broaden a reader’s perspective beyond the picture of a mere historical analysis.

+One of the intentions of this work was to grow beyond a simple cause-and-effect analysis.
+Yet, I fear that was the inevitable outcome in some instances Thus, I failed, and gained, in this unique study.
+As the reader proceeds, we must consider that each person in the world is an individual with a unique karmic history and spiritual tapestry.
+We possess innumerable thoughts, experiences, feelings, and ideas which, in some way, are shared common aspects of the human experience.
+Thus, from a spiritual perspective, the human being is an art and a science.
 Sometimes we do well and make sound decisions based on valid and divine spiritual principles.
 Other times, however, we fail.
 While there is no judgment from the higher beings who oversee humanity from the spiritual worlds, as led by the Christ, it is a fact that individual transformation is a spiritual quest.
 It is achieved only with sacrifice, persistence, and perseverance over vast periods of time.
 Thus, life is a very personal experience defined by the nuances, and depths, of human feeling, thinking, and willing.
 Suffering is an inevitable and important aspect of human transformation.
 All seekers, and philosophers, since the beginning of time have struggled with discerning the true causes of suffering.

 "Suffering is a side effect of higher development.
 We cannot avoid it in attaining insight.
 Human beings will one day say to themselves: ‘I am grateful for the joy the world gives me, but if I had to face the choice of keeping my joys or my sufferings, I would want to keep my sufferings for the sake of gaining insight.
 Every suffering presents itself after a certain time as something we cannot do without, because we have to grasp it as part of the development contained within evolution.
 There is no development without suffering, just as there is no triangle without angles.